 Good for small mobile MVP projects

-Since Kotlin started to be officially supported by Google as a language for Android apps it is constantly growing.
+Since Kotlin as a language for Android app development started being officially supported by Google, it has been constantly growing.
 Kotlin is becoming very popular among developers because of its cleanness and development speed.
 It was even chosen as the second most loved programming language in the Stack Overflow Developer Survey in 2018.
-Although this new language itself is currently most popular among Android developers it can be used also on the backend and frontend sides.
-Moreover, it can be compiled and run natively on iOS, MacOS, Linux, Windows, WebAssembly, and even embedded systems like STM32.
+Although this new language itself is currently the most popular among Android developers, it can also be used on the backend and frontend sides.
+Moreover, it can be compiled and run natively on iOS, MacOS, Linux, Windows, WebAssembly, and even embedded systems, like STM32.

 Multiplatform development of business logic code